-The added material benefit is the contribution that this site will make to the Councils' housing supply position in full compliance with the emerging strategic housing policy.
-There is an identified need for residential uses to meet future housing needs and accordingly there is a sound and strong planning reason for bringing the site forward.
+The added material benefit is the contribution that this Site will make to the Councils' housing supply position in full compliance with the emerging strategic housing policy.
+There is an identified need for residential uses to meet future housing needs and accordingly there is a sound and strong planning reason for bringing the Site forward.

-These outcomes will provide wider sustainability benefits to the community that outweigh flood risk and will deliver considerably wider sustainability benefits than could conceivably only be achieved through use of the site for residential purposes.
-The development proposals should therefore be considered by the Council to satisfy the first condition of the Exceptions Test as set out in the NPPF.
+In conclusion, it is felt that the development will have wider sustainability benefits to the community that outweigh flood risk.
+As per the NPPF this planning application can be approved as the Site is considered to be sustainable with no other over riding issues.
+The development proposals should therefore be considered by the LPA to satisfy the first condition of the Exceptions Test as set out in the NPPF.